 How to get an IRD number

-When do you need an IRD number?
+When you will need an IRD number

-You need an IRD number if you:
+You must have an IRD number if you:

 - apply for:

 - a student loan

 - open a bank account or join KiwiSaver

 - file tax returns.

 You may also need an IRD number if you’re buying, selling or transferring New Zealand property.

 Tax details when you’re buying or selling New Zealand property